Someone Who Diversifies Investments Is More Likely To

 2. Sector Diversification

-Within each asset class, it's important to diversify across different sectors.
-For example, within the stock market, investors can diversify across sectors like technology, healthcare, finance, and consumer staples.
+Within each asset class, you'll want to diversify across different sectors.
+Take this: within the stock market, investors can diversify across sectors like technology, healthcare, finance, and consumer staples.

 Sector diversification helps to protect against the risk of overexposure to any single industry.
 If one sector experiences a downturn, the impact on the overall portfolio will be limited.